- 2018 Year built

 - 56,422 Rentable sq ft

-International real estate firm Harwood International is scheduled to open its latest development with Rolex early 2017.
+International real estate firm Harwood International is scheduled to open its latest development with Rolex in 2018.
 This addition to HI’s vast portfolio of developments and its three master planned communities underlines the importance of the Company’s long term growth strategy.
-The Rolex Building will be the ninth development in the 18-city block master-planned district of HARWOOD.
+The Rolex Building is the eighth development in the 18-city block master-planned District of Harwood.

 “We built the first office building in Uptown, and after 30 years, Rolex and Harwood International are partnering once again to build another addition in our district,” said Gabriel Barbier-Mueller, founder and CEO, Harwood International.
 “This development will set a new standard for work life in the U.S. We intend on creating an office that will feature a unique blend of innovative architecture and gardens that Dallas has never seen before.”